-ADAS, or Advanced Driver Assistance Systems, are being added to more and more new cars.
+ADAS, or Advanced Driver Assistance Systems, are being included with more and more new cars.
 This early phase technology helps drivers stay in their lanes or brake automatically in an emergency, among other safety and convenience features.
-It is predicted that these systems will eventually advance to the point where cars drive themselves.
+These systems will eventually advance to the point where cars drive themselves.
 Today, however, ADAS technology is not entirely reliable, and it is essential that drivers maintain their full attention to the road and not be lulled into relying upon ADAS to do any driving for them.

 As this technology continues to evolve and advance, we will stay on top of it and adjust our practices accordingly to keep making customers happy and making life easier for insurance agents’ offices.
 Although ADAS is new, we’ve been dealing successfully with changes in car glass since 1951.
 That’s why we are the leading auto glass company in our market area.